cmsj/cmsj.net/content/2025-05-23-swift6-finder-action.md

         // Iterate the incoming NSItemProviders
         for attachment in inputAttachments {
             // Tell the dispatch group that we're starting a new piece of work
-            // (you can also think of this as increasing a reference counter) dispatchGroup.enter()
+            // (you can also think of this as incrementing a reference counter) dispatchGroup.enter()

+            // Before we can call loadInPlaceFileRepresentation below, we need to know what UTType it
+            // should load.
+Usually you'll already know what this is because you operate on one type
+            // of file.
             // In my case, I need to operate on multiple UTTypes, so rather than repeat all this code
             // for ~20 types of archive, I just grab the UTType of the incoming NSItemProvider and
             // use that to load the FileRepresentation